Profiles: Trayvon Martin and George Zimmerman

 Mr Zimmerman had asked a neighbour in Virginia for a recommendation letter to a police academy programme, but never applied.

-He did attend a citizen's police academy with the Seminole Sheriff's Office.
+He also attended a citizen's police academy with the Seminole Sheriff's Office.

 A spokeswoman described the once-a-week scheme that totalled 14 hours as an educational tool to teach residents about police work, not a training programme.